sblab-bioinformatics/faq/README.md

 - 2nd column: start of the observed G-quadruplex
 - 3rd column: end of the observed G-quadruplex
 - 4th column: score

+## Observed RNA G-quadruplex sequences in the human genome